 For a complete list of adverse reactions, please refer to the full Prescribing Information for LYBALVI.

-• Key exclusion criteria for ENLIGHTEN-2 safety extension study included the use of medications contraindicated with olanzapine or with known drug-interaction potential, use of prohibited drugs identified through a urine drug test, and females who were pregnant or nursing.
-Exclusion criteria from the ENLIGHTEN-2 pivotal trial, such as exclusion of patients with diabetes mellitus or olanzapine use in the 6 months prior to Visit 1 of the pivotal trial, also affected the population eligible for the 52-week safety extension study
+Exclusion criteria from the ENLIGHTEN-2 pivotal trial, such as diabetes mellitus or olanzapine use in the 6 months prior to Visit 1 of the pivotal trial, also affected the population eligible for the 52-week safety extension study.

 Adverse Event